goatatwork/ntopng-nprobe-docker/README.md

 #### docker-compose Notes

 Both the **ntopng** and the **nprobe** services are built when the services start.
 The `docker-compose.yml` file is using `command: ["/etc/ntopng/ntopng.conf"]` and `command: ["/etc/nprobe/nprobe.conf"]` to tell ntop and nprobe, respectively, to look at the configuration files for their configs.
-If you want to provide your own startup options, provide them as an array to the `command:` configuration value.
-Example: to have nprobe not look at its config file, and instead start with the same options, change `command:` from this:
+If you want to provide your own startup options, either change the config files before building, or provide them as an array to the `command:` configuration value.
+Example: To start nprobe with command line options instead of from the config file, change:

 ```
 command: ["/etc/nprobe/nprobe.conf"]